Shaping Experiences Through Music

 A Team to Inspire

-Under the direction of Music Director Ward Stare, Principal Pops Conductor Jeff Tyzik, and Conductor Laureate Christopher Seaman, the RPO delivers artistically thrilling and meaningful programming each season.
+Under the direction of Music Director Andreas Delfs, Principal Pops Conductor Jeff Tyzik, Conductor Laureate Christopher Seaman, and Assistant Conductor Jherrard Hardeman, the RPO delivers artistically thrilling and meaningful programming each season.

 Principal Pops Conductor